eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 + Knowledge of authentication protocols such as basic and digest authentication, SAML, LDAP, and OAuth.
 + In-Memory caching technologies, such as memcached or Redis
 + Cutting edge C++ knowledge (C++17, C++20)
-+ stream pipelines and all sorts of datastores (SQL, NoSQL, triplestores, wide column, graph)
++ stream pipelines and all sorts of data stores (SQL, NoSQL, triplestores, wide column, graph)
 + Knowledge of data standards, file formats, and biomedical ontologies and vocabularies such as SNOMED-CT, UMLS, etc. DICOM
-+ all types of datastores - NoSQL, wide column, Graph, triplestores
++ all types of data stores - NoSQL, wide column, Graph, triplestores
 + Spark, Kafka
 + Experience with stream pipelines and data store technologies (nosql, wide column and graph).
 We are Currently using Cassandra, Kafka, Amazon dynamoDB, Redis, Neo4j and Mysql.
 + NLP library: spaCy, NLTK, GATE, CoreNLP, gensim